 Before you add xanthan gum to a gluten-free flour or flour mixture, be sure to check the list of ingredients—some manufacturers will include xanthan gum in their gluten-free flour or bread or cake mixes to make preparation simple.

-Thus, you don't need to add additional thickener.
+Thus, you don't need to add an additional thickener.
 It is important to follow the recipe (or the guidelines below) when using xanthan gum—if you use too much xanthan gum in a recipe you may notice a heavy, gummy, or even slimy texture in your baked goods, so measure carefully.

 People with allergies or sensitivity to corn may be advised by their physician to avoid xanthan gum.